 Address: Denny Rd, Cromarty IV11 8YT

-Price: In the region of £130 – £180 per night with breakfast for two sharing
+Price: Around £180 to £200 per night with breakfast for two sharing

 Albatross B&B, Dornoch

-Heading north now to Dornoch, which is home to one of the famous golf courses in Scotland – the Royal Dornoch.
-Formed in 1877, it’s a course that has a stunning wild setting, and is one that many golfers aspire to play on at some point.
+Heading north to Dornoch, which is home to one of the most famous golf courses in Scotland: the Royal Dornoch.
+Formed in 1877, it has a wild coastal setting and is on many a golfer’s bucket list.

 Dornoch itself is a pretty seaside town with beautiful beaches, an excellent museum, and a 13th century cathedral.
-It’s also close to the Falls of Shin, where you can see salmon leaping, as well as Dunrobin Castle and Loch Fleet Nature Reserve.
+It’s also close to the Falls of Shin where you can see salmon leaping, Dunrobin Castle, and Loch Fleet Nature Reserve.

 Address: Sutherland Road The Elms, Dornoch, IV25 3SX

-Price: In the region of £170 per night with breakfast for two sharing
+Price: Around £185 per night with breakfast for two sharing

-Dog friendly?: Pets not allowed (try the below Heartseed House if travelling with a pet)
+Dog friendly?
+No (try Heartseed House below if travelling with a pet)

 Heartseed House B&B, Dornoch

-Found 3 minutes drive or 20 minutes walk from the centre of Dornoch, this lovely B&B offers 3 lovely en-suite rooms with great views of the surrounding landscape.
-Hosts Dee & Nigel will give you a warm welcome, as will their friendly chickens!
+Found about 3 minutes’ drive or 20 minutes’ walk from the centre of Dornoch, this lovely B&B offers 3 en-suite rooms with great views of the surrounding countryside.
+Hosts Dee and Nigel will give you a warm welcome, as will their friendly chickens!

 A full breakfast is included, with vegetarian and vegan options available.
-Heartseed House also accepts pets on request, making this a great pick if you are looking for a pet friendly B&B in Dornoch.
+Heartseed House also accepts pets on request, making this a great pick if you’re looking for a pet friendly B&B in Dornoch.

-Price: In the region of £95-120 per night with breakfast for two sharing
+Price: Around £90 to £120 per night with breakfast for two sharing

 Strathview Lodge B&B, nr.
 Dornoch